- Not a substitute for professional veterinary help.

 Anyone with a dog who spends several minutes analyzing the neighbor’s lawn, or launches himself face-first into a seemingly innocuous plant only to emerge with a mouthful of cat poop, knows how astute a dog’s sense of smell can be.
 Your dog’s sense of smell is 10,000 to 100,000 times more acute than yours, thanks to 300 million olfactory receptors in his nose, as compared to six million in yours.

 Your dog is also hardwired to pay more attention to how stuff smells: the portion of his brain devoted to analyzing scent is proportionally 40 times greater than yours.
 It’s this powerful smelling set-up that makes certain dogs excellent candidates for cancer detection.
+Recent research proves it.

 Dogs will never take the place of technology in medical settings, but there have been many successful studies that prove dogs have what it takes to identify cancer, and scientists hope to harness this evidence to create better and more accurate cancer-testing technologies.

 The Penn Vet Working Dog Center and associates hope to have a mechanical ovarian cancer-detecting prototype—a sort of “electronic nose”—finished upon the completion of their work.
 It’s tools like this, inspired by dogs but operated by humans, that are most likely to be implemented in cancer diagnoses in the future.